noorbittechnologies/privacy-policy/README.md

 In case we where we display ads, the app is required to use third party services that declare their own Terms and Conditions.

-Link to Terms and Conditions of third party service providers used by the app in case we provide ads (not in all cases)
+Link to Terms and Conditions of third party service providers used by the app in case we provide ads (not in all apps)

 *   [AdMob](https://developers.google.com/admob/terms)
 *   [Google Analytics for Firebase](https://firebase.google.com/terms/analytics)